Bathrooms

 swatches, etc. Please wear a respirator when using oil-based primer.

-as an oil-based primer.
+blocker is still an oil-based primer.

 Repairs